SinaPourSoltani/ParticleFilter/README.md

 The purpose of this implementation is to determine the location of the robot car using only the lidar data.

+This implementation of the `ParticleFilter` also supports *transportation*.
+If the robot car suddenly finds itself in a different position or if the filter drifts too much, the entire map is resampled anew.
+This can be seen at 01:04 in the demo video.

 ## Map
 A map is given by a simple bw image, with black pixels representing wall.